 Negative SEO is a technique that can send thousands of spammy links to your site.
 These links are generally from low-quality websites that are connected.
 The goal of the spammy links is to get your site penalized by Google.
 You may also face competitors that employ this technique.
 They may remove your best backlinks or pretend to be other sites that link to your site.

 Spammy backlinks are one of the most common negative SEO tactics.
 They are not traceable, and they can hurt a website’s reputation.
 As such, it is important to regularly check your backlink profile to identify spammy backlinks.
 Fortunately, Google is aware of spamming and understands how to handle it.
+Top legal marketing companies avoid such practices, understanding that a website’s trustworthiness and reputation will surely suffer and it is not a good way to increase the traffic and authority of the domain.

 A good way to check whether a backlink is spammy is to use tools such as Ahrefs.
 This tool allows you to see the anchor text used in a link.
 A healthy anchor text ratio will have a high proportion of keywords and branding terms.
 If the ratio is unusually low, it’s likely to be spammy.